 Northwest Railway Museum Santa Train

-If your little conductor is into Thomas the Train, or just simply wants to experience the literal rush of the season, then the Santa Train should be on the top of your holiday to-do list.
+If your little conductor is into Thomas the Train, or just simply wants to experience the literal rush of the season, then the Santa Train should be on the top of your Eastside holiday to-do list.
 Running only four weekends Nov.
-25 through Dec.
-17, the Santa Train is the Northwest Railway Museum’s most popular event.
+24 through Dec.
+16, the Santa Train is the Northwest Railway Museum’s most popular event.
 Departing from North Bend, the train makes a 20 minute, 3.5-mile trip to Snoqualmie.
 Once there, travelers will enter the fully restored and decorated 1890-built depot for a visit with Santa Claus.
-Hot cocoa and coffee is included along with fresh baked cookies and a small gift for each child who visits with Santa.
+Hot cocoa and coffee is included along with fresh-baked cookies and a small gift for each child who visits with Santa.

 Good to Know: Each year, over 11,000 people ride the Santa Train—and tickets went on sale in August— so snatch yours up pronto!
 There is no assigned seating, so get in line with those you want to sit with (and the Museum suggests 30 minutes prior to departure time).
 Also, make sure your little riders use the potty beforehand, as there is no bathroom on the train.